snok/django-auth-adfs/README.rst

 * Integrates Django with Active Directory on Windows 2012 R2, 2016 or Azure AD in the cloud.
 * Provides seamless single sign on (SSO) for your Django project on intranet environments.
 * Auto creates users and adds them to Django groups based on info received from ADFS.
-* Django Rest Framework (DRF) integration: Authenticate gainst your API with an ADFS access token.
+* Django Rest Framework (DRF) integration: Authenticate against your API with an ADFS access token.

 Installation
 ------------